MV10/mv10.github.io/_posts/2018-01-05-https-identityserver-aspnetcore.md

 ## Conclusion

 As you can see, it's relatively easy to switch to full-time SSL while avoiding browser nagging.
 The only other point I'd like to make is that Kestrel is not intended to run by itself.
-For production usage, you'd proxy requests through another web server (typically IIS or Apache, although other parts of my examples are Windows-specific, particularly the certificate store).
+For production usage, you'll often proxy requests through another web server (typically IIS or Apache, although other parts of my examples are Windows-specific, particularly the certificate store).
+In that case, the proxy would handle SSL and proxy-to-Kestrel communications would be internal over HTTP.
 The details are explained by Microsoft [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/?tabs=aspnetcore2x).

 ![Kestreldocs](/assets/2018/01-05/kestreldocs.png)